saaarvesh/EndtoEndML/README.md

 # EndtoEndML
-collection of all machine learning an deep learning algorithms
+collection of all machine learning and deep learning algorithms